Pokepasaj/docusaurus/docs/config.md

 For example:

-•You might have multiple environments (e.g., dev, staging, production).
+You might have multiple environments (e.g., dev, staging, production).

-•One environment may require an additional debugging pod.
+One environment may require an additional debugging pod.

 •Instead of maintaining multiple Helm releases, Konn enables you to express these variations efficiently.

 In Konn, every configuration is ultimately a render function that returns an object.
 This approach ensures that configurations remain declarative, reusable